 Sometimes while employing, the company promises many things to the candidates during an interview process, but the saddest part is that they never going to fulfill.

 Moreover, few companies even tell the candidates that they will offer some additional benefits to the candidates who join their company.

 There is even a possibility that some of the employers provide the information to the employees or the candidates regarding something important in a halfway truth manner.

-Some of the Biggest Lies Employers Tell Their Workers:
+Top Biggest Lies Employers Tell The Candidates:

-There is a list of annoying lies job interviewers tell to their candidate during the interview process.
+There is a list of annoying lies job interviewers tell their candidate during the interview process.
 And they are as follows:

 1. We’ll keep you in mind for future opportunities:

-It’s like sugar coating anything horrible and presenting it in front of them for their own benefits.
-Therefore, every time when a candidate appears for an interview and experience such question, then they should move on to some other opportunities.
+It’s like sugar coating anything horrible and presenting it in front of them for their benefits.
+Therefore, whenever a candidate appears for an interview and faces experience questions, then they should move on to other opportunities.
 Try to see this as an indirect way of rejection.
 Try not to lose contact and familiarity with the employer or the recruiter.

 2. Salary depends on experience:

 While starting a job hunting, most of the candidates search jobs by using different source and technology.
 But during such a job hunt a person might experience some old statements which copy over and over again in most of the job advertisements.